adgadhiya/iNTCONApp/README.md

 </p>

-<h3>AddCampaign.java<h3>
+<h3>AddCampaign.java</h3>
-All the achievement listed in Achievement_Fragment are added from this activity.
+All the Events listed in Campaign_Fragment are added from this activity.

 <h3>Campaign_Chat.java</h3>
 People can chat with event organizers and other people from this activity.
-This activity will open when user clicks the BLUE COLOR button with number.
+This activity will open when user clicks the <strong>BLUE COLOR</strong> button with number.

 <p align="center">
   <img src="https://github.com/adgadhiya/iNTCONApp/blob/master/device-2017-03-29-231032.png" width="275" height="500"/>